 Basil Pesto with Lemon

 Basil Pesto with Lemon is the pesto recipe I’ve been using for years, and this post also has ideas for using basil pesto!
-And this perfect way to use basil is low-carb, Keto, and gluten-free.
+And this perfect way to use your fresh basil is low-carb, Keto, and gluten-free.

 PIN Basil Pesto with Lemon to make it later!

 This recipe for Basil Pesto with Lemon makes me remember the first time I tasted basil pesto, which was simply called pesto back in the days before this type of uncooked Italian sauce started being made from many different herbs or vegetables!
-My first basil pesto was made by a guy named Steve, who not only was a fantastic cook, but who had a food processor!
+My first basil pesto experience was with a guy named Steve, who not only was a fantastic cook, but who had a food processor!
 This was years before I thought of purchasing such an exotic cooking tool, but now I can’t imagine living without it.

 Since then, I’ve made many types of pesto, and I make basil pesto every year when the garden is bursting with midsummer basil.
 Many years ago I had the winning idea of adding some fresh-frozen lemon juice to my basil pesto, and I’d never make it again without the lemon, which brightens up the flavor and keeps the pesto bright green much longer in the fridge.